 Perhaps you want communications to function without a single point of failure.
 Or maybe you just freedom from centralised surveillance of your social connections.
 Presumably most of us would like those things to some extent.
 The question is if we wish to pay the various convenience costs of not using a corporate-backed state-approved product.

 Ideally I’d like to find robust ways of participating in the internet bidirectionally, in non-real-time, without assuming the internet is plugged in and working, and without requiring all participants be massive geeks.

-Related: the unidirectional offline internet and sneakernets, and low bandwidth hacks.
+Related: the unidirectional offline internet and sneakernets, and low bandwidth hacks, DIY internet infrastructure.
 Note that chat clients, social media and file syncing are covered elsewhere, which biases what remains.
 If you want to do this truly securely, a hardened os might be advisable.

 Contrast self-hosted, federated and P2P options.
 By “self hosted” I mean when I run your own server for my own stuff.
 In federated systems there are still servers, but anyone can run one for a community and these community servers collaborate for some kind of global coverage.
 In P2P every client is also a server, and therefore everyone is peers.
 Further taxonomising is uninteresting for my current purpose.